lionelmace/ibmcloud-labs/labs/Lab Container - Run native docker Container on the Cloud/README.md

 1. Open a command line utility.

 1. To install cf CLI plug-ins from the Bluemix registry, set the plug-in registry endpoint:

   ```cf add-plugin-repo bluemix-cf https://plugins.ng.bluemix.net```

 1. Run the following command to install a plug-in:

   ```cf install-plugin IBM-Containers -r bluemix-cf```

-1. Set the namespace for your organization if this is the first time a user has logged in to your organization.
+1. Set the namespace for your organization if this is the first time you log in to your Container Private Registry.
 A namespace is a unique name to identify your private Docker images registry in Bluemix.
 When you create a container, you must specify an image's location by including the namespace with the image name.

   ```
   cf ic namespace set <NEW_NAMESPACE>